Long-range machine-learning potentials with environment-dependent charges enable predicting LO-TO splitting and dielectric constants: Results and discussion

 From this table, we conclude that increasing the level of MTP in both short-range and electrostatic parts did not give a significant reduction of the fitting errors for both pure short-range and long-range models.
 Therefore, for further comparison, we chose MTP-12 and MTP-12+EDQRd(MTP-6), which we further denote by MTP and MTP+EDQRd, respectively.

-The MTP+EDQRd model gave three times smaller energy and stress fitting errors and five times smaller force fitting error than MTP.
-Since all potentials in one ensemble gave approximately the same errors, we randomly chose one representative of the ensemble and computed the lattice constant at zero temperature and density at a temperature of 300~K and a pressure of 1~bar only for those representatives.
+The MTP+EDQRd model yielded three times smaller energy and stress fitting errors and five times smaller force fitting error than MTP.
+Since all potentials in one ensemble produced approximately the same errors, we randomly chose one representative of the ensemble and computed the lattice constant at zero temperature and density at a temperature of 300~K and a pressure of 1~bar only for those representatives.
 All of our calculations (including DFT) yielded the same lattice constants of 5.66~\AA \;, which indicates that all the models learned to predict stresses correctly.
 To obtain the density, we conducted 300~ps of MD simulations of a supercell with 1728 atoms in the NpT-ensemble using LAMMPS~\cite{LAMMPS} and averaged the density of the system over the last 200~ps.
 For both MTP and MTP+EDQRd, we obtained the density value of $2.05 \; \rm g/cm^3$, which differs by 5\% from the experimental value of $2.156 \pm 0.001 \; \rm g/cm^3$~\cite{NaCl_exp_density}.

-Then, we obtained phonon spectra using DFT, MTP, MTP+EDQRd and MTP+EDQRd with the non-analytical correction~\eqref{eq:nacfinal} calculated using scaled BECs predicted by EDQRd (denoted as MTP+EDQRd+NAC).
-These calculations were performed using Phonopy~\cite{phonopy-phono3py-JPCM} and the high-frequency dielectric constant and BECs required for the calculation of the NAC in DFT were taken from~\cite{NaCl_BEC}.
-To avoid finite-size effects, the BECs were calculated in a $10\times10\times10$ supercell (8000 atoms), while the calculations of the force constants were done in a $3\times3\times3$ supercell (216 atoms).
+Then, we obtained phonon spectra using four different methods.
+Firstly, we used DFT with the non-analytical correction~\eqref{eq:nac} calculated using high-frequency dielectric constant $\varepsilon_{\infty}=2.33$~\cite{NaCl_diel_const_ratio} and BECs $Z^*_{{\rm Na},\alpha \alpha}=1.12 ~e$ and $Z^*_{{\rm Cl},\alpha \alpha}=-1.12 ~e$, $\alpha=1,2,3$~\cite{NaCl_BEC} taken from experiments (these results are denoted as DFT+NAC).
+Then, we utilized MTP and MTP+EDQRd without any non-analytical correction.
+Finally, we adopted MTP+EDQRd with the non-analytical correction~\eqref{eq:nacfinal} calculated using scaled BECs predicted by EDQRd (denoted as MTP+EDQRd+NAC).
+These calculations were performed using Phonopy~\cite{phonopy-phono3py-JPCM}, and to avoid finite-size effects, the scaled BECs needed to obtain NAC for MTP+EDQRd were calculated in a $10\times10\times10$ supercell (8000 atoms), while the calculations of the force constants were done in a $3\times3\times3$ supercell (216 atoms).
 Phonon spectra averaged over ensembles of five MLIPs and the one obtained using DFT are shown in Fig.~\ref{fig:phonons}.